-5 ways to use the new Qualtrics Digital CX Benchmark
+The 2021 Qualtrics Digital CX Benchmark

-With this in mind, we created an index score to help brands quickly assess how they compare to their peers with a straight-forward, yet meaningful metric that provides a useful snapshot of the digital experience.
+With these trends in mind, we created an index score to help brands quickly assess how they compare to their peers with a straight-forward, yet meaningful metric that provides a useful snapshot of the digital experience.

 - For each of the three separate components, we look at the percentage of consumers who gave the company a high score (“4” or “5” on our set of 5-point scales) and the percentage who gave the company a low score (“1” or “2”).

 - Within each individual component, we subtract the percentage of low scores from the percentage of high scores.
 This results in three separate ratings.
-Each rating is an index score with a range of -100 to 100.
+Each rating is an index score with a range of -100% to 100%.

 - Finally, we average these three component scores (ease, satisfaction, and likelihood to return) for each company to generate that firm’s XMI Customer Rating - Digital Score.